mstrutt/grunt-match-media/README.md

 ## Caveats / Todos

-At the moment, functionality is limited to `min-width` and `max-width` media queries, and it is assumed at all connecting statements are `and`.
-There is also no differentiation between screen and print or any other media types
+At the moment, functionality is limited to `min-width` and `max-width` media queries, chaining is supported with `,` and `and` to build complex statements.
+I have also recently added support for a binary check between `print` and all other media types.
+In the future I am looking to include:

-* Support for OR media queries
-* Checking for screen, print and other thing media types
 * Possibility to include more queries such as `min-device-pixel-ratio` or `min-height` and `max-height`;

 ## Contributing